ao link

 Stockport Exchange, Stockport – Muse and Stockport Council with Ryder Architecture

-Shortlisted for Creative Retrofit - The Pineapples Awards 2023
+Shortlisted for Place in Progress - The Pineapples Awards 2023

 The Grand Central Leisure complex and surface car parking have been reimagined as a welcoming entrance from Stockport train station into the town centre.
 Stockport Exchange comprises public space and greenery, new highways and pedestrian routes, two high quality offices, a Holiday Inn Express and multi-story car park.
 With the latest phase introducing a 64,000 sq ft Grade A workspace.